makuke1234/jsonlite/README.md

 as you GCC/G++ to link the final executable).
 If you want a 32-bit version then you have to unfortunately compile it yourself.

-The extra documentation neccessary for the C bindings is also located in `src` subdirectory.
+The extra documentation necessary for the C bindings is also located in `src` subdirectory.

 # Testing